falinwang/SI507-HW6/README.md

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

+Basically I observed what it does on "University of Michigan" and how the function does, and do the same thing with `McGill University` and `O Canada`.
+  - What `copyFunction` does is to change the content with id = cheer to be its original content and add "Go blue!).
+  - The `oncopy` is an event that when the `<li>` content is copied, the function `copyFunction()` will be invoked.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**

 ```js